goliatl/hy-r-intro/7_Statistics/1_Statistics.md

 With real data, things practically never look as neat as they did in the example above.
 For example, the distributions may be *skewed* or you might see multiple peaks (or *modes*).
 Parametric methods are nevertheless often recommended because:

-- When their assumptions are met, they are more sensitive than non-parametric analyses (you are more likely to detect an effect if there is one).
+- When the assumptions are met, they are more sensitive than non-parametric analyses (you are more likely to detect an effect if there is one).

 - If the assumptions are not met, it may be possible to address this by _transforming_ the data (e.g. using a log or _x_+1 transformation).
 The idea is that transfomations can help address issues including non-normality without affecting the relationship between observations (since all the data are subjected to the same transformation).